brianmadden/krawler/README.md

 Release Notes
 =============
+**0.4.2 (2017-10-25)**
+- Updated to Kotlin Runtime 1.1.51, kotlinx-coroutines 0.19.2
+- Reworked KrawlUrl class internals to handle spaces in URLs better which should result in more stability when crawling.

 **0.4.1 (2017-8-15)**
 - Removed logging implementation from dependencies to prevent logging conflicts when used as a library.
 - Updated Kotlin version to 1.1.4